sumeer1/stDiff/README.md

 The required libraries are included in [environment file](https://github.com/sumeer1/scAEGAN/blob/main/environment.yml).
 In order to install these libraries, follow the following steps:

 * Creating the conda environment with the following command.
-This will create and install the libraries included in the environment.yml file for training the scAEGAN.
+This will create and install the libraries included in the environment.yml file for training the SpatialDiffusion.
 ```
 conda env create --prefix ./env --file environment.yml --force
  ```